-Elwha River restoration: I conducted research on the restoration of the Elwha river, the largest dam removal project in the United States, to study early successional patterns in a unique setting.
+I studied early successional patterns on the Elwha river after the largest dam removal project in the United States.
 Working with the National Park Service’s revegetation team, I found that revegetation communities were impacted by location and the timing of soil exposure, showing the importance of contingency in community assembly after disturbance.